geonetwork/geonetwork-ui/apps/datahub/README.md

 Executing:

 ```
-ng serve datahub
+npx nx serve datahub
 ```

-will run `datahub` as an Angular application available on localhost:4200.
+will run `datahub` as an Angular application available on [localhost:4200](http://localhost:4200/).

 ### Proxy